vijayk1989/movietrailerfinder/README.md

 - Enter json body in the options
 - { "url": "https://content.viaplay.se/pcdash-se/film/focus-2015" }
 - You should get a response like https://www.youtube.com/watch?v=6vY9UPiI4eQ
-- If you dont get a response you should get an error message with some details as to what went wrong
+- If you dont get a youtube url response you should get an error message with some details as to what went wrong

 ### For cURL